logo for matrixlab-examples.com

 nonlinear systems 1

-We can express the system in Matlab as a function returning a scalar:
+We can express the system in Matlab as a function delivering a scalar:

 function y = nls1(x)